MrMimic/logflow/docs/usage/getting.rst

 Getting Started
 ===============

-LogFlow aims at processing logs.
-The first step is to get data to test it.
+The first section describes the way to get the dataset.
+The second section shows the classical way to use LogFlow.
+The third section gives a complete example.

+Note that more complete explanation can be found on the :ref:`cookbook` section

 Data
 ----

-You can find data to test LogFlow on the LogHub repository: https://github.com/logpai/loghub The following example is based on the Windows dataset.
+You can find data to test LogFlow on the LogHub repository: https://github.com/logpai/loghub

+The following example is based on the Windows dataset.

 Note that LogFlow is optimized to handle several small files rather than one large file.
 Then, we can split the Windows dataset into several small files by using split on linux.